Marches and strikes rattle Catalonia amid separatist anger, disrupting commerce and tourism in northeast Spain | The Japan Times

 Commuter and long-distance train services were significantly reduced, and many shops and factories didn’t open for business.

-Spain’s interim prime minister, Pedro Sanchez, said authorities would prosecute radicals who rioted this past week, while ensuring peaceful protests can continue.
+Interim Prime Minister Pedro Sanchez said authorities would prosecute radicals who rioted but said peaceful protests can continue.

 “Those who break the law have to answer for their deeds sooner or later,” Sanchez told a news conference in Brussels, where he was attending a European Union summit.